ZILECAO/inheritable-solana/README.md

 The overall standard of living worldwide has undoubtedly risen in recent times, prompting developed countries like Korea and Japan to experience aging populations.

-At the same time, with the growing acceptance of cryptocurrency, it is crucial to consider the future situation where a person passes away while still holding funds in their private wallet.
+At the same time, with the growing acceptance of cryptocurrency, it has become a concern for a future situation where a person may have passed away while still holding large amounts of funds in their private wallet.

 In response to this need, Inheritable was developed to offer a publicly verifiable and quantum-resistant option for inheriting Web3 assets.